 If you accessed a journal article online, then you should reference it as such.
-These references appear in a similar style to other journal references, but a URL or DOI are included.
+A URL or DOI must be included.
 Note that all URLs except a DOI must include an accessed date.
 The journal name should be in italics in title case.
 If there are no pages available, then n.pag. should be used in citations.
 If there is no date available, then n.d. may be used.
 There is no need to specify [online] in Harvard referencing.